tisnik/poc-schema-checks/docs/index.md

 1. Create Git repository in Insights group with all schemas
 1. Use Voluptuous library as it is the most stable & versatile solution right now
 1. Use schema versioning
+1. All structured data can be validated, including rule content
 1. Probably worth to add schema version into data as well (where applicable!)

 ## Possible problems